-SVEN A. WEHRWEIN: Age 62, Director since July 2008.
+SVEN A. WEHRWEIN: Age 63, Director since July 2008.
 Mr. Wehrwein has been an independent financial consultant to emerging companies since 1999.
 He has more than 35 years of experience as an investment banker, chief financial officer, and certified public accountant (inactive).
-He currently serves on the board of directors of Proto Labs, Inc., a manufacturer of custom parts, and Uroplasty, Inc., a medical device company, and previously served on the board of directors of Image Sensing Systems, Inc., a vehicle-detection software company, all of which are publicly traded companies.
-Mr. Wehrwein also served on the board of directors of Compellent Technologies, Inc. from April 2007 until its acquisition by Dell Inc. in February 2011, on the board of Vital Images, Inc. from May 1997 until its acquisition by Toshiba Medical in June 2011, and on the board of Synovis Life Technologies, Inc. until its acquisition by Baxter International, Inc. in February 2012.
+He currently serves on the board of directors of Proto Labs, Inc., a manufacturer of custom parts, and Uroplasty, Inc., a medical device company, both of which are publicly traded companies.
+Mr. Wehrwein also served on the board of directors of Compellent Technologies, Inc. from 2007 until its acquisition by Dell Inc. in 2011, on the board of Vital Images, Inc. from 1997 until its acquisition by Toshiba Medical in 2011, on the board of Synovis Life Technologies, Inc. from 2004 until its acquisition by Baxter International, Inc. in 2012, and on the board of directors of Image Sensing Systems, Inc. from 2006 to 2012.